Mezzky/learning-react/README.md

-# L e arning ReactJS with Mezzky
+# L e a rning ReactJS with Mezzky